 - 1/2 tsp dried oregano (or 1/2 tbsp fresh)

 - 1 tsp Dijon mustard

 - 1/4 tsp ground pepper

-- MARINATE CHICKEN: Place all marinade ingredients in a plastic ziploc bag or other container.
+- MARINATE CHICKEN: Place thighs flat on a cutting board.
+With the heel of your hand, pound chicken to and even thickness (for even cooking).
+Put all marinade ingredients in a plastic ziploc bag or other container.
 Mix well to combine.
 Add chicken pieces.
 Marinate the chicken in the fridge for several hours or overnight.
-If you're short on time, marinate it for 30 minutes on the counter.
+Or marinate it for 30 minutes at room temperature.

 - SERVE: Serve with lemon couscous or rice if desired.
-I pour the juices, accumulated on the plate while chicken is resting, over the couscous for added flavor.
-Or cut up the chicken and serve in a pita as a sandwich with your favorite toppings.
+I pour the juices, accumulated on the plate while chicken is resting, over the couscous (or rice) for added flavor.
+Squeeze some lemon juice over the chicken if desired.

 Other grilled marinated chicken recipes you might like: